top of page

 high res 3.png

-The mission of the Richard Kekuni Blaisdell Hawaiian National Archive is to collect, mālama, and share contemporary genealogy of Hawaiian national identity.
+The mission of the Hawaiian National Archive is to collect, mālama, and share contemporary genealogy

 The collections currently in the care of the HNA include over 1,200 cubic feet of a wide variety of ephemera from contemporary history relating to Hawaiian national identity.
 This publicly accessible community archive has the potential to generate a variety of inter-disciplinary and collaborative opportunities, where it can play an important role in reviving Hawaiian understandings of history and provide tangible continuity of the genealogy of ʻŌiwi activism.